 A unique opportunity that blends what is taught in our American Sign Language classrooms with what the Lord teaches us about service, the Jamaica mission trip takes students and teachers to Manchester, Jamaica where they work with the Carribean Christian Center for the Deaf.
 This organization’s main mission is to serve the underserved deaf community of Jamaica.
 Students and teachers engage in construction projects as well as relational ministry with residents of the CCCD’s Deaf Village.

 The Mexico Mission Trip is Crean Lutheran’s longest-running mission trip.
-Students and chaperones partner with Voyagers’ Church in Irvine and Baja Christian Ministries to engage in a homebuilding and evangelism ministry in Rojo Gomez, Mexico.
+Students and chaperones partner with Baja Christian Ministries to engage in a homebuilding and evangelism ministry in Rojo Gomez, Mexico.
 What started as a partnership with one of our own school families has grown into a yearly experience in both spiritual and cross-cultural growth for our students.

 The El Salvador Mission Trip is a week-long experience upon which students and chaperones work with an organization called Sus Hijos.
-This organization, based in El Salvador, is focused on ministering to the orphan and foster-care population of the capital city of San Salvador.
+This organization, based in El Salvador, is focused on ministering to the orphan and foster-care population of the capital city of San Salvador and the surrounding areas.
 Crean Lutheran students get to serve as helpers in this ongoing ministry of Sus Hijos by visiting different locations where these populations reside, helping with a house build, and other projects.

 A joint trip with Orange Lutheran High School, the Native American Reservation Trip (NART for short) gives our students the opportunity for a completely different cross-cultural experience in serving the Bishop Paiute Tribe of Bishop, CA. Students and chaperones of both schools travel north to engage in a variety of service projects, from construction to gardening to homeless ministry, all with the intent of continuing to help restore relationships between the Paiute people and the greater Bishop community.